Our Mission Statement

 In 2003 ICEL presented Margaret Wheatly as the keynote speaker for a conference entitled Relationships: A Focus of Catholic Education for the New Century, the purpose of the conference was to bring together Catholic schools to contribute to the change in the way the people of the world relate to one another.

 Fr.
-Katsouros has been externally focused, promoting ICEL, visiting Bay Area Catholic educational institutions, and working closely with his advisory board members:
+Katsouros was externally focused, promoting ICEL, visiting Bay Area Catholic educational institutions, and working closely with his advisory board members:

 Sharon McCarthy Allen